InteractComp: Evaluating Search Agents With Ambiguous Queries: Conclusion

 \section{Conclusion}

-This paper presents \benchsc, a benchmark designed to evaluate a critical yet overlooked capability of search agents: recognizing and resolving ambiguous queries through active interaction.
-While existing search benchmarks have driven remarkable progress in retrieval and reasoning, they uniformly assume users provide complete queries from the outset—an assumption that diverges from real-world behavior where users begin with incomplete information needs.
-By constructing questions that are easy to verify once sufficient context is gathered yet impossible to disambiguate without interaction, \benchsc systematically evaluates whether agents can recognize ambiguity and actively seek clarification during search.
+This paper presents \benchsc, a benchmark for evaluating a critical yet underexplored capability of search agents: recognizing and resolving ambiguous queries through interaction.
+Existing search benchmarks have driven major progress in retrieval and reasoning, but typically assume users provide fully queries from the outset, which diverges from real usage where information needs are often incomplete. \benchsc constructs instances that are easy to verify once the right context is obtained, yet fundamentally underdetermined without clarification, thereby testing whether agents can detect ambiguity and proactively ask for discriminative information during search.

-Our evaluation of 17 models reveals systematic overconfidence as the primary bottleneck rather than capability deficits.
-Models achieve 68-72\% accuracy when provided complete context but only 13.73\% with interaction available, severely underutilizing clarifying questions despite their access.
-Forced interaction experiments confirm this is a strategic failure—when compelled to interact, accuracy doubles, demonstrating latent capabilities current strategies fail to engage.
-Longitudinal analysis reinforces this diagnosis: while BrowseComp performance improved seven-fold over 15 months, \benchsc scores remained stagnant, exposing a critical blind spot where progress in retrieval has not translated to progress in interaction.
-Beyond diagnosis, the grounded nature of search provides clean reward signals for training, making \benchsc well-suited for reinforcement learning approaches to develop uncertainty-aware, actively interactive agents.
-We hope this benchmark provides the foundation for systematic progress on this neglected but essential dimension of agent development.